open-pioneer/trails-starter/docs/tutorials/HowToCreateAnApp.md

 Vite derives the site's URL from the `index.html` file's path in the source directory, so it will serve your site at <http://localhost:5173/sites/my-app-test/>:

 ![my-app rendered in a Browser](./HowToCreateAnApp_Rendered.png)

+## Including static assets

+Vite has out of the box support for two ways to include static assets:

+- **Importing static assets**: You can import the content of files (or URLs _to_ the content) into your source code.

+    For example:

+    ```ts
+    // src/apps/my-app/someFile.ts
+    import myImage from "./my-image.png"; // (1)
+    import someFile from "./some-asset.pdf?url"; // (2)
+    import jsonContent from "./my-json-data.json"; // (3)
+    ```

+    - **(1)** Imports an image file as a URL (`myImage` will be string URL that points to the image).
+      Vite has direct support for image file extensions.
+    - **(2)** Explicitly imports a file as a URL.
+      Very similar to the previous example, but useful for cases where the file extension is not immediately supported by Vite.
+    - **(3)** Imports the data in the referenced JSON file directly as a JavaScript object.

+    Vite will automatically bundle the file with your application.
+    The mechanism depends on the file's type and the way it has been imported, for example:

+    - An asset file may be created for larger images (e.g. `dist/www/assets/my-image-123456.png`)
+    - Small images or file contents may be embedded as a string (text content, or Base64 URL, etc.)
+    - Imported data (such as JSON) may be directly embedded into the source code

+    For more details, see [Vite's documentation on assets](https://vite.dev/guide/assets).

+- **Referencing public assets**: You can place files into Vite's public directory (at `src/public` by default).
+  These files will be copied to the output directory without any modification.
+  This is useful for files that must be present at a specific location (instead of `assert-12345.ext`).
+  Use cases are well known file names like `favicon.ico` or `robots.txt`, or files that are designed to be edited by an administrator (e.g. `my-config-file.json).

+    Public files can be imported, too:

+    ```ts
+    // src/apps/my-app/someFile.ts
+    import configUrl from "/my-config-file.json?url"; // (1)

+    // (2)
+    const response = await fetch(configUrl);
+    const config = await response.json();
+    ```

+    - **(1)**
+      Imports the file `/my-config-file.json` as a URL.
+      The leading `/` is important: it references the root of the public directory.

+        During development, Vite's dev server will serve the current file content from `src/public/my-config-file.json`.
+        When building for production, Vite will _copy_ that file to the `dist/www` directory and the URL will point to that file instead.

+    - **(2)**
+      Fetches the file and parses it as JSON.
+      This works in both development and production, since Vite generates a correct URL for both cases.

+    Edits made after building the app will be visible because we always fetch the current content of the file.
+    This is different from the previous approach, which always uses the file content _at build time_.

+    For more details, see [Vite's documentation on public assets](https://vite.dev/guide/assets.html#the-public-directory).

+### When to use which approach

+- Use static assets if you only need the static data at build time.
+This should be the most common case.
+- Use public assets if you care about the file's location on your web server.
+- Use public assets if the file is meant to be edited to change the behavior of the application without rebuilding it.

+> NOTE: Static assets work everywhere, even as part of a published package.
+> Note that you may have to configure `assets` in your package's `build.config.mjs`, see [`publishConfig.assets](../reference/Package.md#publishconfigassets).

+> NOTE: A published package cannot provide public assets at this time (Vite's mechanism only works for _apps_).
+> This requirement is tracked [here](https://github.com/open-pioneer/trails-build-tools/issues/60), let us know if you need that feature.

 ## Building the site